A new home to easily learn the system, act on daily tasks, and engage with highly active leads.

 Role

-I led the end-to-end design process from identifying user pain points through research, to prototyping and testing a scalable solution on the web CRM based on an early discovery sprint by the mobile team.
+I led the end-to-end design process from identifying user pain points through research to prototyping and testing a scalable solution for the web CRM.
+What began as a simple UI refresh and feature update led by the mobile team evolved into a reimagined launchpad after uncovering deeper user needs.

 The Approach